Python for loop – A method to iterate sequence.

 for item in Iterable-Object: # Statement 1 # Statement 2 #....... # Statement N # Statement Outside of loop body

-The body of loop decides by the indentation.
+The body of the loop decides by the indentation.

 Nested Loop – Loop within a loop

-In nested loop and loop body have another loop inside.
+In a nested loop, the body has another loop inside.
 There can be any level of nested code.
 Following syntax for a simplest nested loop.
-Again the indentation is used to discriminate the two loop’s body.
+Again the indentation is used to discriminate the two loops scope.

 for item_1 in Iterable-Object_1: # Outer Loop for item_2 in Iterable-Object_2: # Inner Loop # Statement 1 - Inner Loop # Statement 2 - Inner Loop #....... # Statement N - Inner Loop # Statement 1 - Outer Loop # Statement 2 - Outer Loop #....... # Statement N - Outer Loop # Statement Outside of all loops body